-Workers District Outremeuse, on the other side of the river, sometimes called free republic Outremeuse, This is one of the most characteristic areas of the city.
-Nowadays character of the district has changed, it is no longer district workers arriving before and after the war, for work in the mines and surrounding mills.
-However, the district symbol Tchantches It remains eternally valid.
-Francis, because as the local slang translates his name, is a figure derived from local folklore.
-Brave, but still drunk, coarse freethinker was born, starting from between two paving stones in Outremeuse 25 August 760 year.
-According to legend, he served the Charlemagne point in his campaigns.
-Today, his form occurs during the traditional puppet theater performances.
-To Place I'Yser Which reportedly had killed stands his statue.
-Also beloved Tchantches'a, Nanesse has its own figures in Liege.
+Workers' District Outremeuse, on the other side of the river, sometimes called a free republic Outremeuse, this is one of the most characteristic areas of the city.
+Today, the character of the district has changed, it is no longer a district of workers arriving, before and after the war, for work, in the mines and nearby steel mills.
+However, a symbol of the district Tchantches remains eternally valid.
+Francis, because that is how the name is translated from local slang, is a figure derived from local folklore.
+Brave, but still drunk, a coarse freethinker was to be born, emerging from between two paving stones in Outremeuse 25 August 760 years.
+According to legend, he served Charlemagne in his campaigns.
+Today, his character performs during traditional puppet theater performances.
+At Place I'Yser, where he supposedly died, stands his monument.
+Also Tchantches' beloved, Nanesse has her monument in Liege.Place I'Yser

 Every year, August 15, a procession with a statue of a black Madonna takes place through the streets of Liege district, Outremeuse.
 It starts from the church of St. Nicholas.
 On the same day there is also a festival at which thousands of dancing participants walk through the streets, dressed up in different period costumes.
 The main attraction of this festival, however, are enormous Tchantches and Nanesse.
 Although both ceremonies, the church and the secular are held at the same time they do not interfere with each other, on the contrary, both have become one of the most important events in Liege.
 The processions of 15 August participates annually around 300 of thousands of people from all over the world.